-Has the uncertainty from 2020 and 2021 pushed aside your plans for cloud transformation?
+Has the uncertainty of the past couple of years pushed aside your plans for cloud transformation?
 If so, you’re not alone.
 According to our 2021 Cloud Infrastructure Report, 93% of respondents faced budget challenges going into this year, and 55% had no baseline for planning after the pivots they made in 2020.

 However, many organizations aren’t letting those obstacles stand in their way.
 Estimated cloud spend in 2022 is expected to exceed $482 billion worldwide, according to Gartner.
 Gartner also named several key trends in cloud computing, with the top being cloud ubiquity, or the increased need for organizations to adopt the cloud and related services.
 Therefore, cloud computing will only become more in-demand for organizations in the coming years.

 In other words, you can’t avoid cloud transformation forever.
-With 2022 on the horizon, you have the opportunity to plan ahead for the next year and beyond with a fresh cloud-first strategy.
+With next year on the horizon, you have the opportunity to plan ahead for the next year and beyond with a fresh cloud-first strategy.

 CloudCheckr hosted a webinar with CloudHesive, an Amazon Premier Partner and Amazon Managed Services Partner, to share tips for developing a cloud-first strategy for the new year.

 For maximum impact, we recommend watching the free webinar on-demand to begin planning your New Year’s (cloud) resolutions.
-Reading this at the end of 2021 or the start of 2022?
+Reading this at the end of year or the start of the new one?
 Your timing is great.
 Right now, you have the opportunity to set these five cloud transformation resolutions for the new year.

-Resolution 1: Maximize this year’s budget for a clean slate in 2022
+Resolution 1: Maximize this year’s budget for a clean slate in the new year

 If you have a “use-it-or-lose-it” fiscal year budget, then you already know you need to spend money now or risk seeing decreased future funding.
 If you’re facing a surplus at the moment, there are ways to take advantage of your end-of-the-year funds.
 One way is to prepay for next year’s cloud capacity with committed use discounts.